ariselab/rose6icse/submissions/available/deepinspect1/INSTALL.md

 ```
 #### Expected outputs
 1. csv files are generated without errors.
-2. precision and recall are outputted.
+2. precision and recall of predicting confusion errors and bias errors are outputted.